Alexander Valley AVA: History

-In its early history, the territory commonly referred to as the "Alexander Valley" denoted the benchlands east of the Russian River leading up to the Mayacamas Mountains.
+The valley was first settled by the Wappo and Pomo tribes.
+The valley was named in Wappo as Unutsawaholmanoma (/u:.nu:.tsɑ:.wɑ:.hoʊl.mɑ:/ OO-noo-tsah-WAH-hohl-mah-NOH-mah) meaning "Toyon Bush Berry Place."
+Since its early history, the territory referred to as the "Alexander Valley" denoted the benchlands east of the Russian River leading up to the Mayacamas Mountains.
 The area west of the Russian River was known as "the plaines" or "the ranchos".

-Prior to Spanish colonization, Alexander Valley was occupied by the Wappo and Pomo.
-Viticulture in the area dates back to 1843, when Cyrus Alexander used vine cuttings collected from Fort Ross on the Pacific coast, to establish vineyards in the area.
+Viticulture in Alexander Valley dates back to 1843, when Cyrus Alexander, owner of a portion of the Rancho Sotoyome Mexican land grant, used vine cuttings collected from Fort Ross on the Pacific coast, to establish his vineyards.
 For most of its history the region was predominately associated with mass-produced bulk and jug wines made from indiscriminately planted field blends of red grape varieties.

-A modern era of quality wine production began in the late 1960s when a new owner of Simi Winery sought to revive the area's long winemaking history.
-In the 1970s, a new wave of producers, such as Chateau Souverain and Jordan Vineyard & Winery, descended upon the area and started making wines that received critical and consumer acclaim.
-Wine pioneer, Rodney Strong, whose namesake winery is located in Russian River Valley, was also among the first to recognize Alexander Valley's potential, producing and releasing Sonoma County's first single vineyard Cabernet Sauvignon from the 1974 vintage.
+The modern viticulture era of quality wine production began in the late 1960s when a new owner of Simi Winery sought to revive the area's long winemaking history.
+In 1963, one of Alexander Valley's most prestigious vineyards, the Robert Young Vineyard, was planted.

+In the 1970s, a new wave of vintners, such as Chateau Souverain and Jordan Vineyard & Winery, descended upon the area and started making wines that received critical and consumer acclaim.
+Wine pioneer, Rodney Strong, whose namesake wineries are located in Chalk Hill, Russian River Valley and Alexander Valley, was also among the first to recognize the valley's potential, producing and releasing Sonoma County's first single vineyard Cabernet Sauvignon from the 1974 vintage.
 The vineyard designated was Strong's Alexander's Crown vineyard located near Jimtown.
+At the time, vineyards sourced most of their fruit to wineries outside the valley.
+One of these wineries, Chateau St. Jean, was so impressed with the quality of fruit that with the 1975 vintage of their Chardonnay they put the name of the Alexander Valley vineyard on the wine label.
+This "vineyard designated wine" would be one of the first premium wines in California wine history to have the name of the vineyard appear on the label.
 In 1988, E & J Gallo Winery purchased substantial tracts of land in the Alexander Valley to establish the fine wine brand of the company.

-In 1963, one of Alexander Valley's most prestigious vineyards, the Robert Young Vineyard, was planted.
-There were few wineries in the area at the time so the vineyard sourced most of it fruit to wineries outside the valley.
-One of these wineries, Chateau St. Jean, was so impressed with the quality of fruit that with the 1975 vintage of their Chardonnay they put the name of the vineyard on the wine label.
-This "vineyard designated wine" would be one of the first premium wines in California wine history to have the name of the vineyard appear on the label.

-Expansion

-Located in the northeastern section of Sonoma County, the original boundaries of the AVA extend from the banks of the Russian River eastward to the foothills of the Mayacamas Mountains.
-In 1986 these boundaries were expanded to include overlapping regions of the Russian River AVA.
-A second expansion occurred in 1990 to cover vineyards owned by Sir Peter Michael and Ellis Alden in the foothills east of Geyserville.
-In 2001, the area consisting of the Gill Creek watershed was changed from being part of the Dry Creek AVA to a reclassification as part of the Alexander Valley AVA.
+Terroir